The Best of All Possible Planets

 My story “Consumer Reviews for Mystery Gadget 1.0, Sorted in Chronological Order” was selected by Concatenation as one of the best Futures stories published in Nature last year and reprinted in their very selective collection.
 Now free to read online!

-This is perfect for the fans of Pluribus (which, if you haven’t checked it out yet, is my favorite SF show
+This is perfect for the fans of Pluribus (which, if you haven’t checked it out yet, is my favorite SF show this year.)

 http://www.concatenation.org/futures/shvartsman_customer_reviews.pdf